 God is not an app you download.
 He’s an entirely new operating system.
-Getting saved is not like those supplemental updates Microsoft annoyingly notifies you about (seemingly) everyday.
+Getting saved is not like those supplemental updates Microsoft annoyingly notifies you about (seemingly) every day.
 Salvation is not a software patch — salvation is completely new software.
 Going from unsaved to saved is like going from Windows Vista to Mac OS X Yosemite (which is an extremely stark difference!).
 God doesn’t just change some of your functionality or add some new features, he changes everything!
 New desires, new passions, new loves, new thoughts, new everything!
 As Charles Spurgeon says, “If you could take a hog from the trough and turn it into an emperor, that would not be half so great a change as is accomplished when an unregenerate sinner becomes a saint” (Glorious Achievements, 112).

 But this is what God does to sinners: he transforms them and makes them new.
 Indeed, that’s who God is, he’s the “great transformer of lives.
-He turns slaves into kings” — orphans into heirs, beggars into givers, sinners into saints.2 Yes, “grace can transform a reviling thief into a penitent believer.”3 And the transformation that God provides is infinitely greater and stronger than anything you could ever hope to accomplish on your own.
+He turns slaves into kings” — orphans into heirs, beggars into givers, sinners into saints (Barnhouse, 3:1.71).
+Yes, “grace can transform a reviling thief into a penitent believer” (Spurgeon, Seven Wonders, 86).
+And the transformation that God provides is infinitely greater and stronger than anything you could ever hope to accomplish on your own.

 You see, mankind knows something’s wrong; he knows there’s something missing.
 There’s a gaping hole in the heart of man that only eternity can fill, that only God can satisfy.
-As humans, we’re aware of this, even if we won’t admit it, and thus, we seek to fill that void on a plethora of things, pleasures, people, all in the hopes of filling the deepest craving of our soul.
-As is often the case, we look for this eternity-filler in one of four avenues: 1.
-Ourselves; 2.
-Others; 3.
-Pleasure; and 4.
-Religion.
+As humans, we’re aware of this, even if we won’t admit it, and thus, we seek to fill that void with a plethora of things, pleasures, and people, all in the hopes of filling the deepest craving of our souls.
+As is often the case, we look for this eternity-filler in one of four avenues: (1) Ourselves, (2) Others, (3) Pleasure, and (4) Religion.
 We use these as means to justify our endgame of attaining happiness and acquiring joy — two categorical impossibilities without the presence of the Spirit.

-We seek satisfaction and fulfillment through ourselves, through self-improvement and self-help, thinking that a better version of us will meet our deepest needs.
+We seek satisfaction and fulfillment through ourselves, through self-improvement and self-help, thinking that a better version of ourselves will meet our deepest needs.
 Or, through others, ascribing to the unfounded logic that others will meet my needs and give me what I want.
-Pinning your hopes on others to satisfy you only sets yourself up for imminent failure.
+Pinning your hopes on others to satisfy you only sets you up for imminent failure.
 Or, still, through pleasure, through what the world offers and promotes as gratifying and fulfilling; which more often than not leaves you feeling emptier than before.
-Or, even still, through religion, man’s paltry attempt at trying to earn satisfaction and contentment and fulfillment by being good.
+Or, even still, through religion, man’s paltry attempt at trying to earn satisfaction, contentment, and fulfillment by being good.
 Religion is mankind’s venture at buying happiness by trying to buy God’s favor through law-keeping and ordinance-practicing.
 And really, this last one is merely a remix of the first, but with a little Jesus sprinkled on top.
-And, truth be told, these shoddy attempts at satisfaction, at gratification only reveal the shoddy God’s we’re pinning our hopes on.
-In the end, we’re attempting to “stand on an endless catalog of God-replacements that end up sinking with us.”4
+And, truth be told, these shoddy attempts at satisfaction, and gratification only reveal the shoddy gods we’re pinning our hopes on.
+In the end, we’re attempting to “stand on an endless catalog of God-replacements that end up sinking with us” (33–34).

 A constant look.

-Back to John’s Gospel, Christ is conversing with Nicodemus the Pharisee and declares: “No one has ascended into heaven except he who descended from heaven, the Son of Man.
-And as Moses lifted up the serpent in the wilderness, so must the Son of Man be lifted up, that whoever believes in him may have eternal life.”
-(Jn 3:13–15) Jesus connects the brazen serpent with his own atonement, so that just as Moses raised a bronze snake on a pole to be the cure for people’s disobedience, likewise Jesus was raised on a cross to be the propitiation for the world’s sin.
+Back to John’s Gospel, Christ is conversing with Nicodemus the Pharisee, and declares: “No one has ascended into heaven except he who descended from heaven, the Son of Man.
+And as Moses lifted up the serpent in the wilderness, so must the Son of Man be lifted up, that whoever believes in him may have eternal life” (John 3:13–15).
+Jesus connects the brazen serpent with his own atonement, so that just as Moses raised a bronze snake on a pole to be the cure for people’s disobedience, likewise Jesus was raised on a cross to be the propitiation for the world’s sin.
 This is what’s encapsulated in this “look.”

 Therefore, Christ-follower, “look to Jesus,” for he’s the One that has made your life possible, made it livable.
 Trust in him, knowing that his sufficiency is the only thing eternal enough to satiate all your internal longings.
-And “look,” rest, rely, believe “entirely and without reserve, on the faithful word which God hath spoken, and on the perfect work which Christ hath wrought.”6
+And “look,” rest, rely, believe “entirely and without reserve, on the faithful word which God hath spoken, and on the perfect work which Christ hath wrought” (Booth, 192).